-The Board also has not resolved issues relating to the timely approval of public expenditures, which we communicated previously in a management letter.
+The Board also has not resolved issues relating to the timely approval of public expenditures, which we communicated previously in an audit finding and management letter.

 Effect of Condition

 Since the Board only held bi-monthly meetings, it did not approve its accounts payable and payroll expenditures until two-to-three months after staff had already issued payments.
 We found six instances where the Board did not approve public expenses for at least three months.